 5. There's Something About Mary (1998)

 The 1998 American romantic comedy There's Something About Mary was directed by Peter and Bobby Farrelly, and featured Cameron Diaz, Matt Damon and Ben Stiller.
-Diaz stars at the titular character, with the actors all playing men playing her love interests and vying for her affections.
-The film featured gross-out humor and and sweet romance, and went on to become a huge box office success, earning an impressive $176.4 million domestically against a $23 million budget.
+Diaz stars at the titular character, with the men all playing her love interests and vying for her affections.
+The film featured gross-out humor and sweet romance, and went on to become a huge box office success, earning an impressive $176.4 million domestically against a $23 million budget.

 Did You Know?
 The zipper scene in the film is based on an actual event when the Farrelly Brothers' parents had to help a young man who caught himself in his zipper at one of their sisters' parties.

 Budget: $23 million Domestic Box Office: $176.4 million